haberdashPI/empriser/plans.md

              . [x] create better icons

 3. create an interface to zoom in and explore the map
-   - [ ] create zoom tool - touch interface and clickable button
+   - [x] create zoom tool - clickable button
-   - [ ] create pan tool - touch interface and clickable button
+   - [x] create pan tool - draggable
-   - [ ] display the exact coordinates and scale to allow easy recovery
-   - [ ] display a scale marker to the bottom right (allow scale defintion)

 # Stage 2: file management

-This short stage will make the website usable.
-We need to
+This short stage will yield a usable website.
+We need to:

-1. be able to save map settings as a file: settings should include the generation parameters plus the particular view we're looking at
+- [x] be able to save map settings as a file: settings should include the generation parameters plus the particular view we're looking at

+- [ ] be able to load a saved map

-2. be able to save a view as an image (using .toDataURL())
+- [ ] be able to save a view as an image (e.g. using .toDataURL())

-3. host the resulting website on github
+- [ ] host the resulting website on github

+# Stage 2.1: code refactoring

+There is some cruft in the code.
+Confusing names for anyone trying to read the source that aren't the same as those in the user interface.
+Also a few organizational issues (we can probably breakup map.js into severla files)

-# Stage 3: improved graphics (maybe 2)
+# Stage 3: improved graphics

-In this stage I work on an initial cleaning up the appearance of the map to make it look nicer.
+In this stage I work on an initial cleaning up the appearance of the map to make it look nice and presentable.

-switch from Paper.j to PIXI
+* switch from Paper.j to PIXI - same output, just faster
+* improve zoom interface: I didn't make this better earlier because paper.js is slow
+* add noisy border to tiles
+* add noisy interior
+* add legends to make the map easier to read
+* add annotations for:
+    - moutains
+    - hills
+    - vegetation
+* improve color interpolation (use color brewer) for various views
+* add a spinner during terrain generation??
+  (this will require breaking up the loops, maybe by having a schedular??)

+* display the exact coordinates and scale to allow easy recovery
+* allow exact coordinates and scale to be set

-# Stage 4: more improved world map generation
+# Stage 4: improved world map generation

 Anything I didn't finish in stage two, I now finalize here.

+* scale parameter: allow the scale of continents to be selected
+* optimization: implement terrain generation using typed arrays
+* wind generation to create adjusted moisture and temperature values
+* create rivers

 # Stage 5: simple location generation